Team

 Fun fact about me: Before I became a biochemist, I was a professional dancer

-Brittany Bermoy
+Brittany Conley

 Research focus: Polymerase ε (PolE) is responsible for leading DNA strand replication in humans.
 Mutations in PolE drive cancers of the endometrium, stomach, and skin.
 These mutations can theoretically affect nucleotide incorporation, nucleotide excision, processivity, and overall fidelity.
 We use pre-steady-state kinetics experiments to determine the consequences of these mutations on robust, accurate DNA replication.
 I am interested in kinetically characterizing both exonuclease domain and polymerase domain mutants that drive tumors to elucidate the molecular mechanisms of tumor growth and development.